AllanHasegawa/Tomo/README.md

 The motivation behind this project can be read in [this blog post](https://medium.com/android-frontier/tomo-a-new-image-processing-library-for-android-344c59c9ee27).

+## Deprecation notice

+Tomo is built on top of [RenderScript](https://developer.android.com/guide/topics/renderscript/compute) (RS).
+Google is deprecating RS starting with Android 12.
+Given that, I don't recommend using Tomo on new projects.

+Let me know if you would like to see Tomo for [Vulkan](https://www.vulkan.org/) and Compose though.

 ## Showcase

 In this demo app we showcase a cool adaptive background being generated using